euan-gwd/WriterApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Site was originally deployed to firebase - changes to firebase meant site is no longer deployed.
+Site was originally deployed to firebase - changes to firebase meant site is no longer available.